zmaril/OgreDocs/README.md

 ```

 We now see two new functions in addition to `q/map`: `first-into-map!`
 and `all-into-maps!`.
-As you see, Gremlin doesn't return Clojure data
+As you see in the first example, Gremlin doesn't
-structures.
-The new functions execute the Gremlin query and then call
+return Clojure data structures.
+The new functions execute the Gremlin
-the correct conversion methods to ensure that you can work with the
+query and then call the correct conversion methods to ensure that you
-returned objects without too much hassle.
+can work with the returned objects without too much hassle.

 ### path